Intuitively, it makes sense that stress negatively impacts fertility.

 DEALING WITH FRIENDS & FAMILY

-Each individual has his/her own unique response to stress, and you may notice that you and your partner respond differently to the same trigger.
+Each patient has their own unique response to stress, and you may notice that you and your partner respond differently to the same trigger.
 This is natural and normal.
 You are each coping in your own way.
-Support one another through the stress of infertility by respecting each other's coping style.
+Support one another through the stress of infertility by respecting each other's coping styles.

 Dealing with loved ones outside your primary relationship can be even more difficult, especially if they have not experienced infertility.
 Friends may have positive intentions, but their attempts to support you can sometimes feel hurtful.